 While you might already have an established customer base, a website is a surefire way to connect with new customers who might be unfamiliar with your business.

 More often than not, people turn to the Internet when they have a problem.
 Searching for solutions is easy — but is your business a potential problem solver?
 With a professional website, you position your business as a solution for your customers’ needs.
 Plus, you can optimize your site with search terms related to your industry.
 This will expose your business to new customers.

 Please, understand this: Customers ARE NOT looking for you on the Internet; they are looking for solutions to their problems.
 And where do they go?
-Since 2000 they go to the search engines, specifically a 93% of them go to Google, and what does Google do?
-It shows 2 kind of results: The websites of the people that pay ads, and the websites of the people that invest in an excellent website with advanced SEO techniques.
+Since 2000 they go to search engines, specifically 93% of them go to Google, and what does Google do?
+It shows 2 kind of results: The websites of the people that paid for ads, and the websites of the people that invest in an excellent website with advanced SEO techniques.
 It’s for that reason that Bill Gates’s phrase is so valid.

 05- A website has big benefits for local businesses